josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 * Autoregressive integrated moving average (ARIMA)
 * Seasonal Autoregressive moving average (SARIMA)

-"In an Auto Regressive model the forecasts correspond to a linear combination of past values of the variable.
+"In an Auto Regressive model, the forecasts correspond to a linear combination of past values of the variable.
 In a Moving Average model, the forecasts correspond to a linear combination of past forecast errors.

 Basically, the ARIMA models combine these two approaches.
 Since they require the time series to be stationary, differencing (Integrating) the time series was a necessary step i.e. considering the time series of the differences instead of the original one.